-MDMA was first synthesised in Germany around 1912 by chemists at the pharmaceutical company, Merck.
+MDMA was first synthesized in Germany around 1912 by chemists at the pharmaceutical company, Merck.
 Later in 1914, Merck patented MDMA, guessing it could have pharmaceutical value.
 MDMA was originally discovered by Merck when it was in search of a drug to stop bleeding.
-So MDMA was patented as an intermediate in the synthesis of blood regulating compounds Merck was working on.
-It’s psychoactive properties were not recognized.
+So MDMA was patented as an intermediate in the synthesis of blood-regulating compounds Merck was working on.
+Its psychoactive properties were not recognized.

 Several decades passed until further drug development was undertaken.
 Fast forward to the 1970s.

-Even though MDMA was not FDA approved it was still legal.
+Even though MDMA was not an FDA-approved medication, it was still legal.
 MDMA “…first reached widespread popularity as a legal alternative after the much sought-after recreational drug 3,4-methylenedioxy-amphetamine (MDA) was made illegal in 1970.”

 Then from around 1977 to 1985, while MDMA was still legal and unregulated, the substance spread through a few dozen psychotherapists “…because of its benign, feeling-enhancing, and non hallucinatory properties…” It was used in couples’ therapy to open lines of communication and facilitate bonding, but it was never researched in formal settings.

 When the 1980s came around, MDMA became known more as a party drug.